 Related: 10 Best Tax Tips for Single Parents

-How to Report Child Support Payments on Your Taxes
+How to Report Child Support Income on Your Taxes

-You don’t report child support payments that you received — or were entitled to — anywhere on your Form 1040 income tax return.
-Even if you itemize your deductions on Schedule A of Form 1040, child support payments are not an itemized deduction.
+If you’re wondering where to find child support received on the 1040 tax form, you don’t report child support payments that you received — or were entitled to — anywhere on your Form 1040 income tax return.
+The same is true if you need to know where to find child support on the 1040 tax form in general.
+Even if you itemize your deductions on Schedule A of Form 1040, child support payments don’t qualify as an itemized deduction.

-Don’t confuse child support payments with spousal support.
-The IRS requires you to report alimony you received as part of your gross income.
-The payer must record your name and Social Security number on his own tax return, as well.
+However, don’t confuse child support payments with spousal support.
+The IRS requires you to report alimony that you received as part of your gross income.
+The payer must record your Social Security number on their own tax return if they choose to deduct the alimony, as well.

 How Do I Claim a Dependent on My Taxes?

-Even if you receive child support payments, you might be able to claim a child as your dependent if you meet certain requirements.
-The advantage of claiming dependents is that you are allowed one exemption per dependent, which lowers your tax liability.
-In addition, if you paid more than half the household costs where your child lives, you might qualify for the advantageous tax filing of “head of household” status.
+You might be able to claim a child as your dependent if you meet certain requirements.
+In addition, if you paid more than half of the household costs where your child lives, you might qualify for the advantageous tax filing status of head of household.

-In most cases, if your child lived with you, you’re referred to as the “custodial parent” and you can claim him as a dependent on your income tax return for that year.
-Your ex-spouse is the “noncustodial parent.”
+If your child lived in your home for a greater part of the year, you’re referred to as the custodial parent, and you can claim them as a dependent on your income tax return for that year.
+Your ex-spouse is referred to as the noncustodial parent.

-To claim a child as a dependent, the child must meet the IRS’s broad definition of “qualifying child,” which covers a variety of relatives including grandchildren.
+For you to claim a child as a dependent, the child must meet the broad IRS definition of “qualifying child,” which covers a variety of relatives, including grandchildren.
 The qualifying child must:

 - Be younger than you